by Lovina 🐕🦺

 She quickly reset her recorder and created a new file.
 Moments later more crushing of the local fauna preceded the arrival of another of the beasts with several little ones following close behind.
 De'Ana scrutinized each one, hoping for a viable specimen to send home.
 Finding no likely subjects, she remained content to catalog only.

 The next few days passed quickly.
 She found herself looking forward to seeing Orion again every morning.
 They hunted together, documented several types of animals, and even cooked together.
 He enjoyed introducing her to the local culinary plants and spices.
 In turn, she taught him some hunting techniques.
 They laughed at times, spent many hours in utter silence stalking their prey, and talked philosophy – a subject they both secretly enjoyed.

 On occasion he would ask a question regarding her or her planet.
 She liked the way he carefully weighed his questions prior to asking them, then mull them over for a while, before asking another.
-Eventually his inquiries became fewer as his mind contented itself with who she was and where she was from.
+Eventually his inquiries became fewer as his mind contented itself with the who, what, and where of her.

 One fine morning, just eight short days after he kissed her for the first time, they lay together in his cabin watching the sun rise through the open door.
 Orion's hound dog, Phonos, lay in the doorway, his body stretched across the threshold, contentedly napping.
 Relaxed and happy De'Ana allowed her mind to wander through the previous day's events.

 They had gone fishing.
 Choosing a location close to Orion's cabin they spent the majority of the morning on the beach.
 If truth be told, they spent more time frolicking in the water, basking in the sun, and making love then they did actually fishing.
 However, they did catch some fish, enough for dinner and even some to hang in the smokehouse.
 Her mouth started to water at the thought of the fish drying in the smokehouse.